 The biggest mistake: Focusing so much on stroke recovery that you forget about prevention

 Stroke prevention is absolutely essential for stroke survivors since one stroke increases your risk of a second.
 To manage your risk of recurrent stroke, a good place to start is our stroke prevention guidelines where we lay the groundwork for how to prevent a stroke.

 We also know that many stroke survivors live with high anxiety from worrying about having another stroke.
 If you find yourself constantly stressed out about the risk of recurrent stroke, see these tips on reducing anxiety.

-8. Forget What They Said – A Full Recovery IS Possible
+8. Forget What They Said – A Full Recovery from Stroke IS Possible

-The biggest mistake: Not believing that a full recovery is possible
+The biggest mistake: Not believing that a full recovery from stroke is possible

 A full recovery is something that we believe in – and it’s something that you need to believe in too.
 We’ve written about it extensively, but the crux of what you need to know is that compensation techniques can become an option.
 While they might be necessary in the beginning stages – it’s possible to reach a point where you can push past them.

 For the full story, refer to our guide on how to fully recover from stroke.

 9. Don’t Stop at the Plateau!
 Stroke Recovery Only Stops When You Stop

 The biggest mistake: Giving up on stroke recovery when results slow down